beaugogh/stable-diffusion/README.md

 # pytorch-stable-diffusion
-PyTorch implementation of Stable Diffusion from scratch
+PyTorch implementation of Stable Diffusion from scratch (Clone of the beautiful repo https://github.com/hkproj/pytorch-stable-diffusion)

 ## Download weights and tokenizer files: